Sigmmma/c20/src/content/h1/tags/scenario_structure_bsp/readme.md

 Tool also takes into account the indoor sky's [_indoor fog opaque distance_](~sky#tag-field-outdoor-fog-opaque-distance) and [_indoor fog maximum density_](~sky#tag-field-indoor-fog-maximum-density) when computing the PVS.
 If the density is `1.0` (fully opaque) then Tool knows that indoor clusters cannot see beyond the opaque distance even if there are clusters within a line of sight.
 Tool logs the indoor maximum world units when the BSP is compiled (if there a sky referenced).

 # Fog planes
 Areas of a map which need a fog layer can be marked using _fog planes_.
 These are 2D surfaces which reference [fog tags](~fog), not to be confused with atmospheric fog which is part of the [sky tag](~sky).

-It is invalid for a cluster to be able to see multiple fog planes ([see more](~bsp-troubleshooting#warning-two-fog-planes-visible-from-a-cluster)).
+Create a fog plane by modeling a flat plane and giving its faces the material name `+unused$`.
+The fog will exist behind/antinormal to the plane.
+It must be completely flat and it is invalid for any cluster to be able to see multiple fog planes ([see more](~bsp-troubleshooting#warning-two-fog-planes-visible-from-a-cluster)), so adjust the size and shape of the plane accordingly.
+You can even create slanted or upside-down fog planes as long as they follow the rules.
+Once your BSP is compiled, you'll be able to assign fog to your plane(s) in Sapien.

 # Weather polyhedra

 {% figure src="weather-polys-aotcr.png" %}
-Weather polys extracted from AotCR.
+Weather polys extracted from _Assault on the Control Room_.
 {% /figure %}

-Weather polyhedra are simple convex volumes where weather particles will not render.
-They can be used to mask rain or snow from under overhangs, doorways, and indoor spaces when the cluster has weather.

-When a JMS is compiled to BSP by [tool], connected convex faces with the material name `+weatherpoly` will generate _weather polyhedra_.
+Weather polyhedra are artist-defined volumes where [weather particle systems](~weather_particle_system) will not render, such as under overhangs where you would not expect to see rain.

+To create them, simply model outwardly facing convex volumes where all faces use the `+weatherpoly` material name and [Tool](~h1a-tool) will generate the weather polyhedra when compiling your BSP.
+The volumes can overlap and up to 8 can be visible at any time before the game starts ignoring some ([Sapien](~) will print warnings when this happens).

+It is important that you still create weather polyhedra even if you have portals separating inside and outside spaces.
+Simply not assigning weather to the clusters which are under cover is not enough to prevent rain from appearing there.
+This is because the game renders weather based on the camera's current cluster, so if the player is outside a building looking in through a doorway they will still see rain indoors because the camera is currently located outside.
+Conversely, if the cluster within the building has no weather assigned then players will not see rain outdoors when looking out the doorway from inside.
+The solution is still assigning weather to covered clusters, then masking those areas with large weather polyhedra.
+This can be seen in the example figure.

 Within the tag, the polyhedra are represented as a center point, bounding radius, and up to 16 planes which enclose a volume.

-The game can only support a maximum of 8 visible weather polyhedra.
-Beyond this point, some polyhedra will be ignored and [Sapien](~) will print warnings.
+Therefore your polyhedra technically don't need to be _sealed_ volumes because they are limited to their bounding radius.
+A polyhedron can be created with as little as 1 plane.

 # Lightmaps
 _Lightmaps_ are the visual representation of the BSP, and are stored in a separate representation from its collision data.
 The lightmaps data includes the renderable triangles and a precalculated radiosity bitmap.